zalavariandris/bablab-jekyll/_tutorials/jekyll_site_from_scratch.md

 ## Setup jekyll
 Instead of using a built in jekyll theme (which is created with ```jekyll new myblog``` by default) we will use the blank option, so we can create our own local theme without interferring the default theme.

-fire up the windows commandline, and navigate to a directory where you want to keep yout blog, and run the following:
+fire up the windows commandline, and navigate to a directory where you want to keep your blog, and run the following:

 `jekyll new bablab-jekyll --blank`